This assignment is due on Wednesday, 1/23 at 11:59 PM. Submit it using the handin server as assignment a3.

-You will design functions that make use of dates as conventionally written in English.
+You will design functions that use dates as conventionally written in English.
 The following data definitions will be used throughout the assignment, and more will be introduced as they are needed.

 Note that in general, it will be your job to create the data definitions.
-However, for this assignment we will provide the data definitions so that you may focus on the subsequent steps in the design recipe.
+However, for this assignment we will provide the first steps of the design recipe, including the data definitions, so that you may focus on the subsequent steps in the design recipe.

 ; A MonthFormat is one of: ; - "long" ; - "short" ; A DateOrder is one of: ; - "MDY" ; - "DMY"